coomdev/pngextraembedder/README.md

 - it isn't extensible (if change were to the storage format, an extension update wouldn't be backcompatible)
 - requires parsing the whole file to know if it has an embedded file
 - and includes a private chunk type that is functionally defective (stores the length of the last IDAT chunk as a mean to identify it, instead of assooming it's simply the last one)

+Bugs
+====

+- When embedding a file, 4ChanX complains about an unsupported format, but the file can still be posted just fine
+- Cannot expand a file that was embedded in a post that was inlined.
+- more to come